TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-connection-timed-out.md

 ## **Recommended Steps**

 1. Check the configuration of the application gateway to ensure that there is a listener configured for the port on which the client is sending the request.
-If you have found that there is no listener configured on the requested front-end port, create the required listener by following the [listener configuration instructions](https://docs.microsoft.com/azure/application-gateway/configuration-overview#listeners) and ensure that this listener is associated to the relevant request routing rule
+If you have found that there is no listener configured on the requested front-end port, create the required listener by following the [listener configuration instructions](https://docs.microsoft.com/azure/application-gateway/configuration-overview#listeners) and ensure that this listener is associated to the relevant request routing rule.
-2. Ensure that the NSG on the Application Gateway subnet is allowing inbound access to the required ports.
+2. Ensure that the NSG on the Application Gateway subnet is allowing inbound access to the port on which the client is making the request.

+If the above two steps do not resolve the issue, then proceed to file the support request.